MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/postgresql-connector.md

 A display name is used to identify each citation in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.
 Display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).
 A default value is present for this field, but you can customize it to a name that users in your organization recognize.

 ### 2. PostgreSQL server
-To connect to your PostgreSQL data, you need your PostgreSQL server address, port and database name.
+To connect to your PostgreSQL data, you need your PostgreSQL server address, port, and database name.

 ### 3. Authentication Type
 PostgreSQL connector only supports password based authentication to connect to the database.

-### 4. Rollout to limited audience
+### 4. Roll out to limited audience
-Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
-To know more about limited rollout, click [here](staged-rollout-for-graph-connectors.md).
+Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the roll out to a broader audience.
+To know more about limited rollout, [click here](staged-rollout-for-graph-connectors.md).

 ## Content
 To search your database content, you must specify SQL queries when you configure the connector.
-These SQL queries need to name all the database columns that you want to index (that is, source properties), including any SQL joins that need to be performed to get all the columns.
+These SQL queries need to name all the database columns that you want to index (source properties).
+This includes any SQL joins that need to be performed to get all the columns.
 To restrict access to search results, you must specify Access Control Lists (ACLs) within SQL queries when you configure the connector.

 ### 1. Full crawl (Required)